ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 - To stipulate a language is to stipulate sentences and their truth conditions.
 - The feature of this move is that it does not need to adopt the view that, the stipulated language IS the language that the disputants are using.

-## 1.3 Why the stipulation maneuver is not applicable to goldbach Conjecture
+## 1.3 Where stipulation maneuver does not apply

 For the Goldbach Conjecture, the stipulation maneuver seems feasible: